 The destructive cellular action known as Excitotoxicity occurs after TBI and results in brain cell death.
 A recent study in rats showed that older animals showed earlier onset of damage in wider areas then younger rats.
 This study shows, along with many others, that the effects of TBI on the elderly are often more significant than an equivalent injury in a middle aged person.

 MOOD DISORDERS AND THE HIPPOCAMPUS

-It was found that patients who developed mood disorder following traumatic brain injury has significantly lower hippocampal volume than patients without mood disturbance.
+It was found that patients who developed mood disorder following traumatic brain injury have significantly lower hippocampal volume than patients without mood disturbance.
 Reduced hippocampus volumes were associated with poor vocational outcome in one year follow-up.
 The findings are consistent with the “double-hit” mechanism by which neural and glial elements affected by trauma are further damaged by the neuro-toxic effects of increased cortisol found in association with mood disorders.
-The need for volumetric studies of the hippocampus following moderate to severe brain injuries becoming more and more important.
+The need for volumetric studies of the hippocampus following moderate to severe brain injuries is becoming more and more important.

 SELECTIVE BRAIN COOLING PROTECTS AGAINST TBI

 Therapeutic hypothermia is a promising treatment for patients with severe TBI.
 Using a head cap and neck band filled with cooling material, patients who underwent such cooling after admission, had a far higher rate of good neurological outcome than those who did not.
 The non-evasive procedure is a safe method of improving the prognosis in severe TBI patients and hopefully this treatment will begin to be offered in the United States soon.

 The presence of apoptotic cell death after mild traumatic brain injury in rats has been established.
 Selective neuronal cell loss was evident in several regions of the brain and the data suggest a biological basis for the permanent symptoms found in some mild TBI patients.
 (Raghupathi, R et al. 2002).